fmalmeida/ngs-preprocess/docs/outputs.md

 # Output files

-Here, using the results produced in the [Non-bacterial dataset section](non_bacteria.md#), we give users a glimpse over the main outputs produced by bacannot.
+Here, using the results produced in the [Non-bacterial dataset section](non_bacteria.md#), we give users a glimpse over the main outputs produced by ngs-preprocess.
 The command used in the quickstart wrote the results under the `preprocessed_reads` directory.

 !!! note